tetratelabs/istio-vault-ext-certs/README.md

  - `helm` to install vault injector and istio charts ([download](https://helm.sh/docs/intro/install))
  - `vault` cli tool to configure the vault server ([download](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install#install-vault))

-If you want a local demo environment, please follow the instructions [here](local-setup.md), which use `docker-compose` to spin up a vault server and two seperate k3s clusters.
-In case you bring your own kubernetes clusters and externally hosted vault instance, skip ahead to the next section.
+If you want a local demo environment, please follow the instructions [here](local-setup.md), which use `docker-compose` to spin up a vault server and two separate k3s clusters.
+In case you bring your own kubernetes clusters and an externally hosted vault instance, skip ahead to the next section.

  - `docker-compose` to spin-up a local environment ([download](https://github.com/docker/compose/releases))